 /ip firewall filter

-add action=accept chain=forward comment="Allow established,related,untracked" connection-state=established,related,untracked
+add action=accept chain=forward comment="Allow established,related" connection-state=established,related

-add action=drop chain=forward comment="Drop invalid traffic" connection-state=invalid
+add action=drop chain=forward comment="drop invalid traffic" connection-state=invalid

-add action=accept chain=forward comment="Port forwarding" connection-nat-state=dstnat
+add action=accept chain=forward comment="port forwarding" connection-nat-state=dstnat

-add action=drop chain=forward comment="Drop all else"
+add action=drop chain=forward comment="drop all else"

-add action=accept chain=input comment="Allow established,related,untracked" connection-state=established,related,untracked
+add action=accept chain=input comment="Allow established,related" connection-state=established,related

 add action=drop chain=input comment="Drop invalid" connection-state=invalid